neha-kay/Kiko-plus/_posts/2017-07-01-daily-musings.md

 Disqus & Google Analytics are officially working!
 It’s amazing how small achievements seem after you’ve done them and how big tasks seem before you’ve achieved them.

-<h3 style="color:#6495ed;"> Dental Hygiene on Point | July 7, 2017 </h3>
+<h3 style="color:#6495ed;"> | July 7, 2017 </h3>

-My dental hygiene has been SO on point recently.
-I haven't *not* flossed since
+TO-DO

 <h3 style="color:#6495ed;"> Interview with first female billionaire + Spanx fouder, Sara Blakely | July 6, 2017 </h3>

 Today I listened to a podcast which undoubtedly is on my all time favorite podcast episodes list -- [an interview with the Spanx founder, Sara Blakely](http://one.npr.org/?sharedMediaId=493169696:493311384){:target="_blank"}.
 It's definitely an experiential listen than a pure knowledge-based one so I'd highly recommend just downloading and getting into it.
 But below are a couple of the things that really resonated with me.

-##### The notion that ideas are most vulnerable in their infancy
+##### The notion that ideas are most vulnerable in their infancy.

  > > "I kept it [the idea of Spanx] a secret for 1 year.
 I was very careful right away to keep it to myself because I believe ideas are most vulnerable in their infancy.
 It's instinct to turn to your right or left and tell a friend and when you do that, ego is invited into the mix and then you spend all your time defending the idea and explaining it and not pursuing it.
 I needed to be at the place where I knew I wouldn't turn back no matter what I heard.
-I had invested enough of my time and sweat equity into the idea that I told people and the things I heard were "if it's such a good idea why hasn't someone done it already?" and "if it's a good idea then you're gonna spend your savings on this and in 6 months, the big guys are gonna knock you out of the water."
+I had invested enough of my time and sweat equity into the idea that I told people and the things I heard were "_if it's such a good idea why hasn't someone done it already?_" and "_if it's a good idea then you're gonna spend your savings on this and in 6 months, the big guys are gonna knock you out of the water_".
 And these things were all coming from a place of love but I feel like if I heard all of that at the beginning, I'd probably still be selling fax machines."

-##### Her sheer resolve and willingness to break the rules to get Spanx out there
+##### Her sheer resolve and willingness to break the rules to get Spanx out there.
-> > [Interviewer] "When you got into Neiman Marcus - were you like, I made it?""
+> > [Interviewer] "When you got into Neiman Marcus - were you like, I made it?"
 > > [Blakely] "Absolutely not - that is the biggest mistake entrepreneurs make -- that's when the work begins!
 I paid friends to go out and buy the product and create a buzz about it.
+> >
-I called all the friends I had - called friends I hadn't spoken to since 4th grade saying, "hey this is Lisa, I  know we haven't spoken since 4th grade but do you mind going to the store and buying Spanx and I'll send you a check?"...I stood in the stores from 9-5 or 6 every day and went to Target and bought stands which I put up at at the checkout area in Neiman Marcus -- they all thought it was approved from higher ups so they all left the stands there."
+> > I called all the friends I had - called friends I hadn't spoken to since 4th grade saying, "hey this is Sara, I  know we haven't spoken since 4th grade but do you mind going to the store and buying Spanx and I'll send you a check?"...I stood in the stores from 9-5 or 6 every day and went to Target and bought stands which I put up at at the checkout area in Neiman Marcus.
+They all thought it was approved from higher ups so they all left the stands there."

 <h3 style="color:#6495ed;"> I'll Buy You a Beer | July 5, 2017 </h3>

 I really love the concept of buying someone a beer.
 It's way cheaper than buying them a meal, makes me feel like sexism isn't a thing, and has a friendly undertone, compared to 'buying a drink'.
 It's freaking great.

-<h3 style="color:#6495ed;"> Hawaii is Objectively Great | July 4, 2017 </h3>
+<h3 style="color:#6495ed;"> Anxiety v.
+Action | July 4, 2017 </h3>

-In Hawaii now!
-Hawaii is __dope__ not because it's hawaii in a boasting sort of way but fundamentally because the place itself is objectively _great_ It's *incredibly* safe to walk around in which is a huge factor for me, and for a tropical island, is not ~that~ expensive if you keep an eye out for cheaper eateries.
-Plus, since it's a part of the United States, you get the familiar perks of the U.S. (eg IHOP (lol), USPS, familiar chains, etc.,)

-On top of that, there's tons of hiking, astronomy, nature, etc.,.
-I've been to a number of beachy-tropical areas (Jamaica, Los Angeles, etc.,) and this one surely tops the list.
-Definitely coming back =)
+> "The antidote to anxiety is action."
+>
+> --- Old Proverb

-<h3 style="color:#6495ed;"> Productivity | July 3, 2017 </h3>
+<h3 style="color:#6495ed;"> Exhausting Tasks | July 3, 2017 </h3>

 "There is noting more exhausting than the task you've never started."

 <h3 style="color:#6495ed;"> The Northeast is Objectively the Best Place to Live | July 2, 2017 </h3>

-I can't help but feel the Northeast is a /fantastic/ place to live, largely because of its proximity to action-packed cities -- namely New York, Philadelphia, Boston, Washington D.C., and Baltimore.
+I can't help but feel the Northeast is a _fantastic_ place to live, largely because of its proximity to action-packed cities -- namely New York, Philadelphia, Boston, Washington D.C., and Baltimore.

-The fact that ~any~ of these locations are accessible by a cheap $20 bus amazes me.
+The fact that _any_ of these locations are accessible by a cheap $20 bus amazes me.
 It would be such a huge thing I'd miss out on if I were to move away in the long-term.

 But then I think about the weather; cold weather __does__ suck, after all.
-But you can also look at it as a matter of appreciation -- because you can't truly appreciate the great feeling of walking into a warm, cozy house or shop until you've been shivering outside.
+But you can also look at it as a matter of appreciation -- because you can't truly appreciate the great feeling of walking into a warm and cozy house until you've been shivering outside.

 . . . but then again, that lasts about a week before it gets old.

 But even with that in mind, I think the power of having such major cities at your disposal is pretty much irreplaceable -- at least for me.

-<h3 style="color:#6495ed;"> Not My Circus, not my monkeys. . . | July 1, 2017 </h3>
+<h3 style="color:#6495ed;"> Not My Circus, Not My Monkeys. . . | July 1, 2017 </h3>

 > "Not my circus, not my monkeys."
 >